What brings us to yoga?

 With regular practice students can expect to:

-• Reduce back pain and other musculoskeletal pain
+• Reduce musculoskeletal pain

 • Improve muscle tone and strength